 Direct mail is personally addressed advertising, delivered by post.
-It can be extremely effective because it is flexible - and because its effects are easily tracked.
+It can be extremely effective for start-up businesses because it can be personalised, it commands attention and is often kept by customers to be followed up at a later date.

 This briefing explains: